-Unemployment and sickness claimants can conveniently check on the status of their claims or payments at any time by calling the agency's toll-free service at 1-877-772-5772.
+Unemployment and sickness claimants can also conveniently check the status of their claims or payments at any time by calling the agency's toll-free HelpLine service at 1-877-772-5772.
 The service is available 24 hours a day, 7 days a week.
 Employees who have already established an RRB online account can check the status of their benefit payments through Benefit Online Services at RRB.gov.